 Since the ability to recall information in the moment can make the difference between successfully completing your assessments on time and missing key points because you weren’t prepared, it’s important to know your material inside and out.
 And while interval studying can help you achieve this goal, a technique known as “spaced repetition” may be even more powerful.

-Imagine that you’re preparing for an assessment where you’ll need to be able to recall procedures – say, the process for measuring risk as part of your Diploma of Security and Risk Management.
+Imagine that you’re preparing for an assessment where you’ll need to be able to recall procedures – say, the process for measuring risk as part of your Workplace Safety and Risk Management course.
 Instead of packing all your studying into the week before your assignment is due, learn a few points each week and then review them before you begin adding new ones to the mix.

 According to research published in the Harvard Magazine by Craig Lambert, this technique “can increase knowledge by up to 50 percent, and strengthen retention for up to two years.”